History of Honduras: Colonial mining operations

-The partially conquered northern coast
+Partially conquered northern coast

 While the Spanish made significant conquests in the south, they had less success on the Caribbean coast, to the north.
 They founded a number of towns on the coast such as Puerto Caballos in the east, and sent minerals and other exports across the country from the Pacific coast to be shipped to Spain from the Atlantic ports.
-They founded a number of inland towns on the northwestern side of the province, notably Naco and San Pedro Sula.
+They founded a number of inland towns on the north-western side of the province, notably Naco and San Pedro Sula.

-In the northeast, the province of tegucigalpa resisted all attempts to conquer it, physically in the sixteenth century, or spiritually by missionaries in the 17th and 18th centuries.
+In the northeast, the province of Tegucigalpa resisted all attempts to conquer it, physically in the sixteenth century, or spiritually by missionaries in the 17th and 18th centuries.
 Among the groups found along the Mosquito Coast were the Miskito, who although organized in a democratic and egalitarian way, had a king, and hence were known as the Mosquito Kingdom.

-One of the major problems for the Spanish rulers of Honduras, was the activity of the British in northern Honduras, a region over which they had only tenuous control.
+One of the major problems for the Spanish rulers of Honduras was the activity of the British in northern Honduras, a region over which they had only tenuous control.
 These activities began in the sixteenth century and continued until the nineteenth century.
 In the early years, European pirates frequently attacked the villages on the Honduran Caribbean.
 The Providence Island Company, which occupied Providence Island not far from the coast, raided it occasionally and had settlements on the shore, around Cape Gracias a Dios.
-Around 1638, the king of the Miskito visited England and made an alliance with the English crown.
+After the conquest of Jamaica in 1655, the king of the Miskito visited England and made an alliance with the English crown.
 In 1643 an English expedition destroyed the city of Trujillo, Honduras's main port.

 The British and the Miskito Kingdom

 The Spanish sent a fleet from Cartagena which destroyed the English colony at Providence island in 1641, and for a time the presence of an English base so close to the shore was eliminated.
 At about the same time, however, a group of slaves revolted and captured the ship on which they were traveling, then wrecked it at Cape Gracias a Dios.
 Managing to get ashore, they were received by the Miskito, which led within a generation to the Miskito Zambo, a mixed-race group that by 1715 had become the leaders of the kingdom.

-Meanwhile, the English captured Jamaica in 1655 and soon sought allies on the coast, and hit upon the Miskito, whose king Jeremy I visited Jamaica in 1687.
+Meanwhile, the English captured Jamaica in 1655 and soon sought allies on the coast, and hit upon the Miskito, whose king Jeremy visited Jamaica in 1687.
 A variety of other Europeans settled in the area during this time.
 An account from 1699 reveals a patchwork of private individuals, large Miskito family groups, Spanish settlements and pirate hideouts along the coast.

-Britain declared much of the area a protectorate in 1740, though they exercised little authority there as a result of the decision.
+Britain declared much of the area a British protectorate in 1740, though they exercised little authority there as a result of the decision.
 British colonization was particularly strong in the Bay Islands, and alliances between the British and Miskito as well as more local supporters made this an area the Spanish could not easily control, and a haven for pirates.